All About Luv

 All About Luv is the sixth and the first English-language studio album by the South Korean boy group Monsta X which features guest appearances from French Montana, Pitbull, and will.i.am.
 It was released and distributed by Epic Records on February 14, 2020.
 Its release was preceded by several sporadically released singles, including the songs "Who Do U Love?" featuring French Montana and "Love U".
 The album also ranked number five on the US Billboard 200 and number seven on the US Rolling Stone Top 200.

 Background

-All About Luv is a pop-oriented album with "electro-pop and R&B melodies", a noted difference from the dance music on their Korean releases.
+It is a pop-oriented album with "electro-pop and R&B melodies", a noted difference from the dance music on their Korean releases.
 It also features the vocals of Wonho, who left the group in October 2019.

 Promotion

 Monsta X performed at various locations in and around Los Angeles on the day of the album's release, also holding meet-and-greet and Q&A sessions at Tower Records and The Roxy.
 Several events on the east coast of the United States were held on February 19 and 20—a release party at the Paramount in Huntington, New York and appearance at the Live Nation store in Manhattan, also a performance at the Chelsea Music Hall.

-Monsta X was supposed to tour the United States, throughout June and July 2020 in support of the album, but this was postponed due to the COVID-19 pandemic.
+Monsta X was supposed to tour the United States, throughout June and July 2020 in support of the album, but was postponed due to the COVID-19 pandemic.